"I get commissions for purchases made through links in this post."

 You might assume that you have the perfect calls that can lure almost every turkey into the range.

-However, that’s not always the case, especially for new hunters.
-The wrong volume of the call might lead the turkeys to stay away from the sport.
+However, that’s not always the case, especially for a new hunter.
+The wrong volume might lead the turkeys to stay away from the sport.

 8. If you cannot bring anything home, Let’s call it a day

 There is a wide range of factors contributing to a hunt’s failure, in addition to your lack of experience.
 Bad weather or a minor change of turkeys’ minds and behaviors can also lead to hopeless hunting.